apache/kafka/README.md

 to avoid known issues with this configuration.

 ### Publishing the jar for all version of Scala and for all projects to maven ###
+The recommended command is:

+    ./gradlewAll publish

+For backwards compatibility, the following also works:

     ./gradlewAll uploadArchives

 Please note for this to work you should create/update `${GRADLE_USER_HOME}/gradle.properties` (typically, `~/.gradle/gradle.properties`) and assign the following variables